spencertweedy/spencertweedy.com/pages/observations/subscribe.md

 layout: obs-page
 ---

+{% comment %} As of 2023-01-02, there is a Netlify redirect rule (in _redirects) redirecting this page to Substack. {% endcomment %}

 By signing up for this email list, you’ll be subscribing to my ([Spencer Tweedy’s]({% link pages/index.html %})) newsletter, which I only send occasionally and which includes my favorite recent OBSERVATIONS posts.

 {% comment %} Make sure to keep any thing described here in line with commitments described in any newsletter service confirmation emails, e.g. regarding frequency or privacy. {% endcomment %}